-Each candidate to demonstrate skills in an environment that provides realistic in-depth, scenarios and simulations based on child and infant casualties to assess candidates' skills and knowledge.
+Each candidate to demonstrate skills in an environment that provides realistic in-depth, scenarios and simulations to assess candidates' skills and knowledge.

 Due to the nature of this type of training, it is acceptable for the performance evidence to be collected in a simulated environment.